Over 530 People Spoke Up for Participation in Health Research and Workforce!

 That’s why we submitted a comment from our leader, Dr. Amelie Ramirez.

-Dr. Amelie Ramirez, Director of Salud America! and of the Institute of Health Promotion Research at UT Health San Antonio, submitted the following comment to NIH on how to advance racial equity and diversity in biomedical research:
+Dr. Amelie Ramirez, Director of Salud America!, submitted the following comment to NIH on how to advance biomedical research:

-To increase diversity in medical schools, there must be an interest and awareness for a career medicine early on.
-This can be addressed through mentorship programs, internships, and fellowships that NIH funds with under-resourced communities, increased financial aid for minority students seeking higher education, and organizations that support minority students once in medical school.
-NIH should support programs that address the lack of diversity in the doctoral and research fields, such as the Éxito!
-Latino Cancer Research Leadership Training program, which significantly increased Latino and Latino-focused trainees’ confidence to apply to a doctoral program and academic self-efficacy (https://salud.to/exitostudy).
+To increase participation among people of all backgrounds in medical schools, there must be an interest and awareness for a career medicine early on.
+This can be addressed through mentorship programs, internships, and fellowships that NIH funds with all communities, increased financial aid for students seeking higher education, and organizations that support students once in medical school.
+NIH should support programs that address the lack of participation in the doctoral and research fields, such as the Éxito!
+Latino Cancer Research Leadership Training program, which significantly increased trainees’ confidence to apply to a doctoral program and academic self-efficacy (https://salud.to/exitostudy).

-Additionally, steps must be taken to address the large racial/ethnic gap in clinical trials and research.
+Additionally, steps must be taken to address the lack of participation in clinical trials and research.
 Latinos represent 18.5% of the U.S. population, but are less than 10% of those in federal cancer and drug studies.
-With the use of culturally relevant digital health communications, advocacy networks, and clinical partnerships, we can reach more diverse communities that are often left out of trials and research.
+With the use of relevant digital health communications, leadership networks, and clinical partnerships, we can reach more communities that are often left out of trials and research.

 What Happens Next?